A QUALIFIED MEMBER OF (BACP) THE BRITISH ASSOCIATION OF COUNSELLORS AND PSYCHOTHERAPISTS TO ENSURE YOUR SAFETY.

 From my experience, a high percentage of male clients have not had vulnerability modeled to them and this could be pinpointed to family and societal expectations.
 They receive mixed messages.
+In 2021, a phew research study found that 45% of men under 35 years of age feel uncertain about what society expects of them, with many citing conflicting messages about masculinity as a source of stress.

-Solution Focused Brief Therapy (SFBT) strength based approach is particularly appealing to men because it focuses on what they are doing well and how they can build on those strengths.
+Solution Focused Brief Therapy (SFBT) strength-based approach is particularly appealing to men because it focuses on what they are doing well and how they can build on those strengths.

 Very often men are looking primarily to resolve the difficulties they are wrestling with and move on, which is why to some men, talking therapies and traditional counselling can be off putting.